RaccoonlabDev/mini_v2_node/README.md

 ## 4. Usage

-The project is based on CMake build system, but it is proposed to use [Makefile](Makefile) as some kind of wrapper under CMake.
+The project is based on the CMake build system, but it is suggested to interract with [Makefile](Makefile).
+This is just a wrapper under CMake, useful for its target autocompletion.

 **Step 1.
 Clone the repository with submodules**